Who

 several years of experience serving as a senior leader and manager

-of specialized government Departments.
+of specialized Government Departments.
 Earlier in his career, he

 held positions such as Information Systems Manager for the US Government